zaynetro/weather_app/README.md

 ﻿# Weather app

-Simple Android application on F# for checking weather in Turku
+Simple Android application on F# for checking weather

 ## TO DO